Master of Transport Management

 The University of Sydney Business School has an outstanding reputation for the quality of its research across a wide range of academic disciplines.
 The Master of Transport Management is an entry pathway to our higher degree by research programs, the Doctor of Philosophy (PhD) and Master of Philosophy (MPhil).

-A successful applicant for admission to the Master of Transport Management will hold the equivalent of an Australian bachelor's degree, graduate diploma/certificate from a recognised tertiary institution with a minimum credit (65 per cent) average.
 Qualifications awarded outside Australia can also be used for admission but equivalencies and entry requirements are determined based on the country, institution and qualification.
-Click here to find a guideline of the most common international entry requirements.
+You can find a guideline of the most common international entry requirements at sydney.edu.au/business/study/courses/admission_requirements.

 How to apply